-With the variety of programs and locations at the New York Film Academy, we provide students with the opportunity to not only explore the world, but also hone their craft in several disciplines while earning a degree.
-One of of our former Two Year Filmmaking students in New York, Shane Golden, took advantage of NYFA’s resources by studying in New York City while simultaneously interning for filmmaker Brett Ratner.
+With the variety of programs and locations at the New York Film Academy, we provide students with the opportunity to not only explore the world but also hone their craft in several disciplines while earning a degree.
+One of our former Two Year Filmmaking students in New York, Shane Golden, took advantage of NYFA’s resources by studying in New York City while simultaneously interning for a Hollywood filmmaker.
 Now, he’s finishing his studies at our Los Angeles campus, where he just finished working as Co-Director of Photography on the upcoming feature film Tapestry.

 The film, directed by Ken Kushner, stars actors Burt Young and Stephen Baldwin.
 The story revolves around a man (Stephen Baldwin) in the midst of a heavy personal and spiritual crisis.
 Aided by his father (Burt Young), and his family, he embarks on a personal journey that will forever change him.